Support

 Each auction:

-• Offers 1,000,000 units in a newly formed SPV
+- Offers units in a newly formed SPV (the number of units and reserve price are set per auction)

-• Requires a minimum raise of $1,000,000 to proceed
+- Requires a minimum raise threshold to proceed

 How are units allocated if an auction is oversubscribed?